Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 "I've been trying to think of it something like Pascal's wager," says Ned Molloy, a shipping consultant who focuses on regulations.

-Blaise Pascal was a 17th century mathematician, physicist and theologian.
+Blaise Pascal was a 17th-century mathematician, physicist and theologian.

 His famous wager was about the afterlife.
 He argued that if you aren't sure about the existence of God, you might as well be a believer and act accordingly.